TLCFEM/gcmq-opensees-implementation/README.md

 # (7) int, tag of material model used
 # [8] int, integration scheme tag, 1<=>I, 2<=>L, 3<=>G, default: 1
 ```

-Since GCMQ needs to compute inverse of several matrices, external library OpenBLAS is used.

 For better functionality, GCMQ is also implemented in [suanPan](https://github.com/TLCFEM/suanPan).
 Readers are recommended to try it out!